driver733/blog/_posts/2020/02/2020-02-24-object-and-functions-friends-or-foes-neither.md

 ---

 Programmers often view [object-oriented] and [functional programming] as two completely different paradigms.
-As a result, some developers advocate for one them, pointing out the advantages of their favourite paradigm and criticizing the "opposing" one.
+As a result, some developers advocate for one them, pointing out the advantages of their favorite paradigm and criticizing the "opposing" one.
 However, I have rarely seen anyone *comparing* OOP with functional programming instead of *contrasting* them.